 Getting a website built has become a non-issue.
 Building it well, that’s something else.
-I put forward that right now, the best thing to build your website is a human.
-Whether that’s a lone developer, a creative couple or a big digital agency, it pays to be taken care of especially when the website represents your business.
+I make the case that in the year 2018, the best thing to create your website is a human.

 Websites Make The First Impression For You

 In business, making a good first impression is crucial.
-Your handshake, your manner and your treatment of the customer will be gauged in seconds.
+Your handshake, your manner and your treatment of the customer are judged in seconds.
 In the realm of the physical, you control this meeting.
 On the web, you entrust it to your site.

-Your website says hi to the customer.
+Your website says hello to the customer.
 It guides them through your business.
 It walks them through your company history, outlines your philosophy and gives viewers a flavour of your services.
-If the meeting goes well, it drops the customer at the contact page and they ping you a message.
+If the meeting goes well, it drops the customer at the contact page, and they ping you a message.

 Consider this: can the culmination of your business plan, target audience and market research be manifested in an off-the-shelf theme?
-Is your personal drive represented by an all-in-one ‘bundle’ with five customisable colours?
+Is your hunger for success honoured by an all-in-one ‘bundle’ with five customisable colours?

-If the answer is yes, there are plenty of themes out there to choose from.
+If the answer is yes, there are plenty of themes out there.
 Go robots!

-If the answer is no, then chances are that your design does not yet exist.
+If the answer is no, the chances are that your design does not yet exist.
 It needs a living, breathing creator to give it the spark of life.
-That spark is the creativity, experience and meticulous research we call design.
+That spark is the imagination, experience and meticulous research we call design.

 A bespoke website is the product of cognition.
 The maker – be that a person or agency – must consciously decide what to include or omit in the build.
-That kind of curation must be done on the back-end, and is by and large unachievable with rigid WYSIWYG editors.
+That kind of curation must be made on the back-end, something that’s mostly unachievable with rigid WYSIWYG editors.